-Woodford Files: Gut Bacteria Can Cure Disease; Supernutrients for Arthritis
+Woodford Files: How Gut Bacteria Can Heal Diabetes and Obesity; Which Supernutrients Clear Arthritis

 These are exciting times to be in health publishing.
 With new research on disease prevention and natural cures being released almost daily, there is plenty of material for health editors to digest and share with readers.
 One interesting study reported by the Canadian Institutes for Health Research found that a key bacteria in the human gut could play a major role in treating Type 1 diabetes.
 More specifically, it was found that this gut bacteria (called CAMP) functions not only to clear inflammation in the intestines, it also works to help the pancreas regenerate cells and start producing insulin again.
 Lead researcher Dr. Fraser Scott, of Ottawa Hospital Research Institute, commented: